Ficool

 "You should have read the documents you were signing.
 There was not a single word about killing them, but to finalise the objectives given by your supervisor, me," his quick smirk flashed away the Warrior of Hades.

 "You are right, we need to execute the Four Dragons.
 My motivation?
 Every second they live equals every more second of suffering.
-They are parasites towards mankind.
+They are parasites on mankind.
 They are a burden for us.
 I hate them.
 If only I could kill them by myself, if I could slaughter them!" he clenched his hand, grabbing his shirt.
 It seemed like he was in pain, a mental one to be precise.

 "What the hell do you want, huh?" wondered annoyed Solisia, warming up next to the campfire.

-"Nothing, at least from you,' the kid murmured, cutting off the eye-contact.
+"Nothing, at least from you,' the kid murmured, cutting off the eye contact.

-"What do you mean 'from you'?"
+"What do you mean by from you?"

 "You are too wea— I mean not appropriate for my sparring," he mumbled, trying to clarify the awkwardness.

-"You have high belief in yourself.
+"You have a high belief in yourself.
 Last time, I couldn't use magic.
 Do you want to find out what my real strength is?" she asked him, reaching out her right hand with a subtle smile.

 "Don't be afraid, Laudis," a distorted and unknown voice whispered into his ear.
 The entity was similar to Will in appearance, yet their voices were totally different.
 Also, there was something odd; he had his right hand pierced.
 The boy didn't understand much, but he knew it couldn't be him.